RenderKit/embree/README.md

 structures.
 See Section [rtcIntersect1] for a description of how to set up and trace rays.

-The intersection context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for every intersection.
-Further, the pointer to the intersection context is propagated to callback functions invoked during traversal and can thus be used to extend the ray with additional data.
-See Section `RTCIntersectContext` for more information.
+The ray query context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for every intersection.
+Further, the pointer to the ray query context is propagated to callback functions invoked during traversal and can thus be used to extend the ray with additional data.
+See Section `RTCRayQueryContext` for more information.

 The implementation of the stream ray query functions may re-order rays arbitrarily and re-pack rays into ray packets of different size.
 For